neuroinformatics-unit/movement/docs/source/getting_started/movement_dataset.md

 When you load predicted pose tracks into `movement`, they are represented as an {class}`xarray.Dataset` object, which is a container for multiple data arrays.
-Each array is in turn represented as a {class}`xarray.DataArray` object, which you can think of as a multi-dimensional {class}`numpy.ndarray` with pandas-style indexing and labelling.
+Each array is in turn represented as an {class}`xarray.DataArray` object, which you can think of as a multi-dimensional {class}`numpy.ndarray` with pandas-style indexing and labelling.